stmiantl/Bicycle-Demand-Modeling-/README.md

   * `training_data.csv` — includes targets `casual`, `registered`, `count`
   * `test_data.csv` — same schema **without** targets (used to simulate inference)

-> Place the CSVs wherever you prefer and update paths in the notebook if needed.

 ---